-The RTI program is designed to help the student's that fall in the at-risk category on the AIMS Web.
-These students receive an extra 30 minutes of individualized reading instruction five days a week in a small group setting.
+The RTI program is designed to help the students that fall in the at-risk category on the AIMS Web or MAP testing.
+These students can receive an extra 30 minutes of individualized reading instruction four days a week in a small group setting.